flindersuni/DeepThoughtHPC-docs/docs/source/SLURM/SLURMIntro.md

 ### Job Arrays

-Job arrays is a popular strategy to process large numbers of a same workflow repetitively in one go, often reduce analytical time significantly.
+Job arrays is a popular strategy to process large numbers of the same workflow repetitively in one go, often reducing analytical time significantly.
 Job arrays are also often refereed as embarrassingly/pleasingly parallel processes.
-For more information, see SLURM job arrays.
+For more information, see [SLURM Job Arrays](https://slurm.schedmd.com/job_array.html).

 To cancel an indexed job in a job array: